Patient Incident Management Tool 2 - Safety Assessment Code Matrix

 The Patient Incident Management toolkit includes resources that have been developed for staff to report, investigate, analyse and take action to prevent recurrence of an incident.

-This is one of series of guides for new users of Safety Learning System (SLS).
+SLS (Safety Learning System) guide – How to report a patient incident (PDF 648KB) is one of series of guides for new users of Safety Learning System (SLS).
 It describes and illustrates the steps to report and classify a patient incident online into SLS.
 Key features of SLS are explained.

-This is one of series of guides for managers about Safety Learning System (SLS).
+The SLS (Safety Learning System) guide – How to manage a patient incident (PDF 1.1MB) is one of series of guides for managers about Safety Learning System (SLS).
 It describes and illustrates the steps to classify and manage (review, investigate and analyse) a patient incident in SLS.
 Key features of SLS, SAC rating and legal considerations are explained.

-This document provides additional definitions and information about terms used in the Patient incident management and open disclosure policy directive, and the accompanying policies and tools.
+The Glossary of terms (PDF 136KB) provides additional definitions and information about terms used in the Patient incident management and open disclosure policy directive, and the accompanying policies and tools.

 Harmful incidents (generally SAC1 and SAC 2) have additional requirements for notification to senior managers, and may require additional investigation.